minettebrink/image-to-video/tutorial.md

 ## Running locally

-Running the backend and frontend locally isn't nessacary but if you want to fork the repo, make changes and play around with it, here's a small guide.
+Running the backend and frontend locally isn't necessary, but here's a small guide if you want to fork the repo, make changes, and play around with it.
+In the [Workflow](#workflow) section, you can find a more detailed description of how to build the app.

 ### Backend

-Note that to run the model locally you'll need a GPU on your machine.
+Note that you'll need a GPU on your machine to run the model locally.

-First pip install the [requirements](back_end/requirements.txt), preferrably in a virual environment:
+First pip install the [requirements](back_end/requirements.txt), preferably in a virtual environment:
 ```bash
 pip install -r requirements.txt
 ```

-I've also included a small python script to download the correct model weights.
-When iterating locally you don't need to run this before starting the backend server.
+I've also included a small Python script to download the correct model weights.
+When iterating locally, you don't need to run this before starting the backend server.
 ```python
 from huggingface_hub import hf_hub_download
 hf_hub_download(repo_id="Lightricks/LTX-Video", filename="ltx-video-2b-v0.9.1.safetensors", local_dir="/models")
 ```

-And to start the backend locally in dev mode, run:
+To start the backend locally in dev mode, run:
 ```bash
 fastapi dev main.py
 ```

-If you're using docker you can instead run and build it locally like so:
+If you're using docker, you can instead run and build it locally like so:
 ```bash
 docker build -t my-image-name .
 docker run -d -p <port>:<port> --name my-container-name my-image-name
 ```

 ### Frontend
-The front end is built with Svelte.
+The frontend is built with Svelte.
 To run the frontend locally, first install the dependencies:

 ```bash
 pnpm install
 ```

-and then run the server:
+And then run the server:
 ```bash
 pnpm run dev
 ```